Thermalization without detailed balance: population oscillations in the absence of coherences

-Temperature and the VDB determine the thermalization dynamics.
+Temperature and the strength of the VDB determine the thermalization dynamics.
 Because the system is non-degenerate, oscillations in close loops along the populations need energy that can only be provided by the bath.
-If the temperature is low, the bath can not supply the required energy and the system relaxes exponentially to equilibrium (see Sec.
+If the temperature is low, the bath can not supply the required energy and the system relaxes exponentially to equilibrium with no oscillations (see Sec.
 S.6 on the Supplemental Material).
 For higher temperatures, the bath can fuel the oscillations.
 In this case, if the VDB is strong enough (i.e., large $|c|$), the thermalization dynamics will exhibit an oscillatory decay.
-To determine the required amount of VDB for triggering oscillations, we study the simplest open system that can VDB without driving or multiple baths: an open three-level system.
+To determine the required amount of the VDB for triggering oscillations, we study the simplest open system that can violate DB without driving or multiple baths: an open three-level system toy model.

-\textit{Strength of VDB required for oscillatory decay--} As a toy model, we consider three quantum dots (3QDs) in an equilateral triangle arrangement under the influence of a magnetic field \cite{delgado_theory_2007}.
+For this, we consider three quantum dots (3QDs) in an equilateral triangle arrangement under the influence of a magnetic field \cite{delgado_theory_2007} (see Fig. \ref{fig:sketch}).
 The QDs positions are $\mathbf{r}_{i}$.
 Assuming there is only a single electron in the system, its Hamiltonian in the single electron localized basis ($|1\rangle,|2\rangle,|3\rangle)$ is